mapping-elections/site/_maps/meae.congressional.congress07.ri.county.md

 <!--/html_preserve-->
 :::

-Rhode Island elected one Democratic-Republican to the Seventh Congress.
+Rhode Island elected two Democratic-Republicans to the Seventh Congress.

 Rhode Island used a statewide at-large method for electing a member to Congress.
-Rhode Island was apportioned one less seat in the House of Representatives.
+State law required a majority to elect.
+Joseph Stanton Jr. did not meet this requirement and a 2nd ballot was held resulting in his election.

 ::: {.results-table}
 <table>